La Toya Jackson: 1992–2002: Further notoriety, financial difficulties, and escape

 In December 1993, Gordon hastily arranged a press conference in Tel Aviv, where he had Jackson read a statement claiming to believe the sex abuse allegation against her younger brother Michael might be true.
 This was an abrupt reversal of her previous defense of Michael against the charges.
-Gordon claimed La Toya had proof which she was prepared to disclose for a fee of $500,000.
+Gordon claimed La Toya had proof that she was prepared to disclose for a fee of $500,000.
 A bidding war between US and UK tabloids began, but fell through when they realized that her revelations were not what she had claimed them to be.
-According to La Toya, Gordon threatened to have siblings Michael and Janet killed if she didn't follow his orders.
-In 1993, Jackson claimed her father Joe Jackson sexually abused her as a child.
+According to La Toya, Gordon threatened to have siblings Michael and Janet killed if she did not follow his orders.
+In 1993, Jackson claimed her father sexually abused her and her sister as children while her mother Katherine enabled it.
+Rebbie called the police on her father over the sexual abuse, and Katherine told the police nothing happened.

 Under Gordon's management, Jackson's career declined with his booking of disreputable jobs such as spokesperson for the Psychic Friends Network.
-Because of Gordon's steady stream of publicity stunts and her media portrayal as the Jackson family "black sheep" La Toya had become a hate figure of sorts.
-By the mid-1990s Jackson's finances were in disarray and she was forced to file for bankruptcy in order to stave off claims of $550,000 in damages to the Moulin Rouge for ending her contract early.
+By the mid-1990s, Jackson's finances were in disarray and she was forced to file for bankruptcy in order to stave off claims of $550,000 in damages to the Moulin Rouge for ending her contract early.
 In 1993 Jackson held a concert at Poland's Sopot International Song Festival and released a step aerobics exercise video, Step-Up Workout.
 In 1994, Jackson again worked for Playboy Entertainment, becoming one of the first celebrities to have a Celebrity Centerfold video.
 Playboy Celebrity Centerfold: La Toya Jackson was released in the first quarter of 1994 and sold roughly 50,000 copies.
+She later said that the video was filmed under duress by Gordon.
 Jackson later released two albums, one of country music, From Nashville to You, and another of Motown hits, Stop in the Name of Love, in the mid-1990s.